dislux-hapfyl/pynksh/README.md

 # pynksh

-korn shell wrapper functions that output python code: you write shell > out comes the snake
+shell wrapper functions that output python code: you write shell > out comes the snake

 write shorthand "python" in shell

-(bash works too...)

 ## How to operate